khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 - How do we differ from our closest relatives?
 - What was happening when our species diverged one from another?
 - What can we learn about our own evolution from our closest relatives?
-- How can that knowledge inform biomedical science
+- Can that knowledge inform biomedical science

   </div>
   <div>